-Anyone who visits Idrija is sure to visit the mercury mines that have made the name of the city internationally known.
-Those who come here today as tourists can see the former main entrance to the mine, a section called Antonijev Rov Road, which is the oldest section of Idrija’s almost incomprehensibly underground world.
+Anyone visiting Idrija will surely visit the mercury mines that have made the city's name internationally known.
+Those who come here today as tourists can see the former main entrance to the mine, a section called Antonijev Rov Road, the oldest section of Idrija’s almost incomprehensibly underground world.

-You can see where mining started in 1500, and the museum also provides a lot of interesting information.
+You can see where mining started in 1500, and the museum also provides much interesting information.

 More about the mining

-History and luck contributed to the fact that the world had the second largest mercury mine in the world.
+History and luck contributed to the fact that the world had the second-largest mercury mine.

 This was something mercury that had formed 235 million years earlier due to intense volcanic and tectonic activity.
 The discovery brought great changes: 1,500 smaller mines and a smelter were established.
-Extraction began, which for half a millennium completely defined the lives of the city and its inhabitants.
+Extraction began, which for half a millennium completely defined the city's and its inhabitants' lives.

 Cinnabar ore is of outstanding quality here, with a mercury content of up to 78%.
 The mine produced an astonishing amount of mercury, accounting for about 1% of the world's total mercury production.
 13% came from Idrija.

-However, international demand for mercury began to decline, compounded by certain environmental problems, which together resulted in a two-decade slow decommissioning process at the mine.
+However, international demand for mercury began to decline, compounded by certain environmental problems, resulting in a two-decade slow decommissioning process at the mine.
 In doing so, 700 km of mining sections were filled, from which 107 tons of mercury were extracted.